To Stylize or not to Stylize? The Effect of Shape and Material Stylization on the Perception of Computer-Generated Faces

 We make our 3d scenes available for academic research purposes.
 However, as human face is very personal, we only send the data to approved researchers and ask you to use this data only in appropriate context (no sexual or degrading context, no explosions etc.).
-To obtain a copy, please send an email to Eduard Zell stating
+To obtain a copy, please send an email to Prof. Mario Botsch stating

 (1) your name, title, affiliation

 (2) your intended use of the data